 The World Bank (IBRD) is a leader and pioneer in the green bond market.
-The World Bank has issued almost USD 10 billion green bonds in 18 currencies for both institutional and retail investors around the world.
+The World Bank has issued almost USD 11 billion equivalent in green bonds issued in 19 currencies through 140 transactions for both institutional and retail investors around the world.
 In 2008, it issued the first plain vanilla green bond ever, setting the foundation for today's global green bond market.
 That landmark transaction was designed in partnership with Skandinaviska Enskilda Banken (SEB) and developed based on demand from Scandinavian pension funds for a highly-rated fixed income product supporting climate-related, "green" activities, such as renewable energy and energy efficiency projects.
 Since then, the World Bank's green bond issuance, impact reporting and process, including the use of a second opinion from Cicero, have paved the way for the development of the green bond market and expansion to a broad range of types of issuers and markets.